syedjawadshahzad/QuantileConnectedness/README.md

 > **Ferrer, R., Shahzad, S. J. H., Furió, D., & Benammar, R. (2025).**
 > *Systemic Risk in the Tails: Contemporaneous Transmission and
-> Spillover Dynamics in European Renewable Energy Equities.*
+> Spillover Dynamics in European Renewable Energy Equities.* Submitted
-> Submitted for publication.
+> for publication.

-The package implements the quantile-based R² connectedness framework introduced in the above paper.
-When citing results derived using this code, please cite the paper once published and this R package.
+Please cite the paper once published and this R package.

-# QuantileConnectedness
+# Quantile Connectedness

 **QuantileConnectedness** provides tools to compute, decompose, and visualize R² decomposed connectedness measures based on **quantile